-The buildup of cold-air pools in a small, high-altitude, mountain basin was investigated using data collected during three clear September nights.
+The buildup of cold air pools in a small, high-altitude, mountain basin was investigated using data collected during three clear September nights.
 The small, enclosed Peter Sinks basin was chosen for the experiments to minimize the effects of advection.
-In valleys, downvalley flows and compensatory subsidence and warming greatly complicate the interpretation of atmospheric mass and heat-budget computations.
+In valleys, down-valley flows and compensatory subsidence and warming greatly complicate the interpretation of atmospheric mass and heat budget computations.
 As expected, under clear skies and weak synoptic flow, the strong nighttime stability and the weak horizontal flows inside the basin isolated the basin from the surrounding ambient environment.

 The basin cooled quickly each night, producing strong temperature inversions that were confined within the 150-m relief of the basin.
-The temperature and wind structure evolution in the basin varied from night to night, depending on the strength of the winds above the basin.
-Strong winds at crest level delayed cold-pool formation and, on one night, eroded an already-formed cold pool by turbulent mixing.
+The temperature and wind structure evolution in the basin varied from night to night depending on the strength of the winds above the basin.
+Strong winds at crest level delayed cold pool formation and, on one night, eroded an already-formed cold pool by turbulent mixing.

-The cold pool developed fully in depth within 2-3 h following sunset.
-While the free air above the basin cooled very little the air within the basin continued to cool throughout the night.
-The potential temperature profiles maintained a two-layer cold-air pool structurea lower cold pool stable layer that was capped by an extremely stable capping inversion layer.
-In the upper part of the CPSL just below the CIL, a 5-25-m-deep, elevated, turbulent sublayer developed and persisted for the entire night.
-At first, downslope flows became detached from the sidewalls and ran out over the basin center on top of a shallow stable layer in the lowest tens of meters above the basin floor.
-These flows ceased about 2 h after sunset, and winds in the entire basin became too weak to measure accurately.
-After the CPSL grew to nearly the effective height of the basin (~ 88 m), its growth ceased, presumably because air cooled within the basin flowed out of the lowest-altitude gaps as the cold pool deepened.
+The cold pool developed fully in depth within two or three hours following sunset.
+While the free air above the basin cooled very little, the air within the basin continued to cool throughout the night.
+The potential temperature profiles maintained a two-layer cold air pool (CAP) structure - a lower cold pool stable layer (CPSL) that was capped by an extremely stable capping inversion layer (CIL).
+In the upper part of the CPSL just below the CIL a 5 to 25-m-deep, elevated, turbulent sub-layer developed and persisted for the entire night.
+Initially, downslope flows became detached from the sidewalls and ran out over the basin center on top of a shallow stable layer in the lowest 10s of meters above the basin floor.
+These flows ceased about 2 hours after sunset and winds in the entire basin became too weak to measure accurately.
+After the CPSL grew to nearly the effective height of the basin (~88 m), its growth ceased, presumably because air cooled within the basin flowed out of the lowest altitude gaps as the cold pool deepened.

-Cold-pool buildup in the Peter Sinks did not fit the usual conceptual model of cold-pool formation in valleys and basins in which the cold pool deepens as cold air running down the sidewalls converges within the pool.
-New results from the Peter Sinks basin experiments include the following:
+Cold pool buildup in the Peter Sinks did not fit the usual conceptual model of cold pool formation in valleys and basins where the cold pool deepens as cold air running down the sidewalls converges within the pool.
+New results from the Peter Sinks basin experiments include: